 '''

---create_soundtable.sql

---
+-- create_soundtable.sql

+-- This script must be run from a user with CREATE TABLE privilege.

 -- Create the soundtable table.
+This table is used ONLY to show

+-- how to copy data from a BLOB column to an ORDAudio column.

 -- Insert a row into the table with an empty BLOB.

--- Load the row with BLOB data by pointing to the audio
+-- Load the row with BLOB data by pointing to the audio file to

--- file to be loaded from the directory specified
+-- be loaded from the directory specified using the BFILE data

--- using the BFILE data type.
+-- type.

--- Open the file and use the locator to insert the file.

 -- Close the files and commit the transaction.

 -- Check the length of the BLOB loaded.
 Is the length

 -- what you are expecting?

-CONNECT auddemo/auddemo;

-'''

-'''

 SET SERVEROUTPUT ON;

 SET ECHO ON;

-DROP TABLE soundtable;
+DROP TABLE soundtable PURGE;

 CREATE TABLE soundtable (id number,

 sound BLOB

-default EMPTY BLOB());
+default EMPTY_BLOB());

-INSERT INTO soundtable(id, sound) VALUES (1, EMPTY BLOB());
+INSERT INTO soundtable(id, sound) VALUES (1, EMPTY_BLOB());

 COMMIT;

 DECLARE

-f lob BFILE := BFILENAME('AUDDIR','chimes.wav');
+f_lob BFILE := BFILENAME('MEDIADIR', 'aud1.wav');

-b_lob BLOB;
+b lob BLOB;

-Lob
+Lob BLOB:

-BLOB;

 Length INTEGER;

 BEGIN

-SELECT sound INTO b lob FROM soundtable WHERE id=1 FOR UPDATE;
+SELECT sound INTO b_lob FROM soundtable WHERE id=1 FOR UPDATE;

 -- Open the LOBs.

-dbms lob.open(f lob, dbms lob.file readonly);
+dbms_lob.open(f_lob, dbms_lob.file_readonly);

 dbms_lob.open(b_lob, dbms_lob.lob_readwrite);

+-- Populate the BLOB from the 'aud1.wav' file in the BFILE

 dbms lob.loadfromfile

-(b lob, f lob, dbms lob.getlength(f lob));
+(b_lob, f_lob, dbms_lob.getlength(f_lob));

 -- Close the LOBs.

-dbms lob.close(b lob);

-dbms lob.close(f lob);
+dbms_lob.close(b_lob);

+dbms_lob.close(f_lob);

 COMMIT;

+'''

+'''

 -- Select the LOB:

 SELECT sound INTO Lob FROM soundtable

 WHERE ID = 1;

 -- Opening the LOB is optional.

 DBMS_LOB.OPEN (Lob, DBMS_LOB.LOB_READONLY);

--- Get the length of the LOB.
+-- Get the length of the LOB and verify length is not null.

-length := DBMS LOB.GETLENGTH(Lob);
+length := DBMS_LOB.GETLENGTH(Lob);

 IF length IS NULL THEN

-DBMS OUTPUT.PUT LINE('LOB is null.');
+DBMS_OUTPUT.PUT_LINE('LOB is null.');

-ELSE

-DBMS_OUTPUT.PUT_LINE('The length is '|| length);
+DBMS_OUTPUT.PUT_LINE('The length is ' | length);

-END IF:
+END IF;

 -- Closing the LOB is mandatory if you have opened it.

-DBMS LOB.CLOSE (Lob);
+DBMS_LOB.CLOSE (Lob);

+END;

 '''